-Samantha Lynch is a first year Mental Health Nursing student.
+Samantha Lynch is in the first year of her Mental Health Nursing degree.

 "I've just completed my first placement as a student nurse on a mental health assessment ward for older adults.